-8 Firmware updates
+9 Firmware updates

-Whenever the on-board software must be upgraded or modified, the new firmware can be downloaded to the internal flash memory via the radio clock's serial port COMO.
+Whenever the on-board software must be upgraded or modified, the new firmware can be downloaded to the internal flash memory via the radio clock's serial port COM0.
 There is no need to open the computer case and insert a new EPROM.

-If the button behind a hole in the rear slot cover is pressed for approximately 2 seconds, a bootstrap loader is activated and waits for instructions from the serial port COMO.
-A loader program shipped together with the file containing the image of the new firmware sends the new firmware from one of the computer's serial ports to the clock's serial port COMO.
-The bootstrap loader does not depend on the contents of the flash memory, so if the update procedure is interrupted, it can easily be repeated.
+A loader program shipped together with the file containing the image of the new firmware sends the new firmware from one of the computer's serial ports to the clock's serial port COM0.
 The contents of the program memory will not be modified until the loader program has sent the command to erase the flash memory.
-So if the button has been pressed accidentally, the system will be ready to operate again after the computer has been turned off and then on again.
+The system will be ready to operate again after the computer has been turned off and then on again.